ElyesKhechine/tunsa-ai-car-and-pool-detection-from-satellite-imagery/README.md

 ## Introduction

-This project, undertaken by members of TUNSA's AI team, focuses on the development of advanced object detection algorithms using satellite imagery.
-Leveraging state-of-the-art machine learning methodologies, the project aims to accurately detect cars and pools in satellite images, facilitating various applications including urban planning and environmental monitoring.
+This project focuses on the development of advanced object detection algorithms using satellite imagery.
+Leveraging state-of-the-art machine learning methodologies, it aims to accurately detect cars and pools in satellite images, facilitating various applications including urban planning and environmental monitoring.

 ## Project Scope

-Conducted from July 7, 2022, to July 10, 2022, the project involved research, implementation, and optimization phases.
+Conducted from July 7, 2022, to July 10, 2022, the project was undertaken by members of TUNSA's AI team, and involved research, implementation, and optimization phases.

 ## Technical Details